OUR TEAM

 Charles, also known as Chuck, brings a wealth of experience and expertise to our organization.

 Chuck's commitment to excellence prompted him to further his skill set.
-He attended the CONTOMS program offered by the United States Park Police at the Massachusetts State Police Academy, earning him the designation of EMT-Tactical.
+He attended CONTOMS offered by the United States Park Police at the Massachusetts State Police Academy, earning him the designation of EMT-Tactical.
 In recent times, Chuck embraced teaching and worked as a Mobile Integrated Health Paramedic for South Shore Hospital during the Pandemic.

-Katie Guarino
+Katie Morales

 Clinical Coordinator